On the computation of zone and double zone diagrams: The actual computation of and and related analysis

 \subsection{\bf Time complexity:}

-As for the time complexity of the algorithm, it is determined by the time complexity of $\dom(P_k,A_k)$ for each $k$.
-Starting from iteration $n=1$, the number of endpoints in $A_k$ is $C_1 C_2^{d-1}G(|K|-1)$ where $C_1$ is a universal positive constant depending on the norm, $C_2$ is a positive constant depending on the level of approximation of the unit sphere of the space (roughly speaking, it is a bound on the distance between a point on the unit sphere and some unit vector from the list of unit vectors created by the user), $d$ is the dimension, $G$ is a bound on the number of points in $P_k$ (for each $k$), $C_1C_2^{d-1}G$ is the number of rays emanating from the points of $P_k$, and $|K|$ is the number of sites.
-For determining an endpoint up to some error parameter one makes $C_3 |A_k|$ comparisons where $C_3$ is a positive constant depending on the level of approximation.
-Hence the time complexity for the entire number of components (for a given iteration) is $O(C_3(C_1C_2^{d-1} G |K|)^2)$.
-Note that here $G$ and $|K|$ are parameters depending on the input, $C_1$ and $d$ are global parameters, and $C_2$ and $C_3$ are parameters depending on the user (the level of approximation of the computation).
-Under some assumptions, e.g., that the sites are points which are uniformly distributed, it is possible to reduce significantly the number of calculations.
+In this subsection we present the time complexity of the approximation method described in previous subsections.
+The worst case time complexity is determined by the time complexity associated with the computation of the dominance regions $\dom(P_k,A_k)$, $k\in K$.
+Essentially, it is determined by the number of distance comparisons required to compute the entire number of endpoints.
+For every $k\in K$ the number of rays emanating from each point of $P_k$ is $C_1C_2^{\rm dim-1}$, where $\rm dim$ is the dimension, $C_1=C_1(\rm dim)>0$ is a constant depending on the norm (and, through the norm, also on the dimension), and $C_2>0$ is a constant depending on the level of approximation of the unit sphere (roughly speaking, $1/C_2$ is a bound on the largest possible distance between a point on the unit sphere and the set of unit vectors created by the user).
+Hence the total number of rays emanating from the points of $P_k$ is $C_1C_2^{\rm dim-1}|P_k|$.
+Starting from iteration $n=1$, each region is represented by the collection of its endpoints.
+Since there are $|K|-1$ regions in $A_k$, namely either $(I^{(n-1)})_j$, $j\in K\backslash \{k\}$ or $(O^{(n-1)})_j$, $j\in K\backslash \{k\}$, the number of endpoints which represent $A_k$ is $C_1 C_2^{\rm dim-1}\sum_{j\neq k}|P_j|$.
+For determining an endpoint up to some user-defined error parameter, one makes $C_3 |A_k|$ distance comparisons along a given ray (emanated from some point in $P_k$), where $C_3>0$ is a constant depending on the level of approximation.